chucklapress/son-of-powershell-scripts/readme.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Happy hacking
+As you can see I enjoy various musical artists :)

 ## License